AriFordsham/GHCWiki/gitlab/issues.md

    * if the bug looks to be an appropriate task for a newcomer, apply ~newcomer
    * if any of the [miscellaneous labels](gitlab/labels#miscellaneous) are appropriate, apply then

 1. Check that the ticket includes **sufficient detail** to be reproducible.
-If something is missing then kindly the reporter for clarification and apply the ~"info needed" label.
+If something is missing then kindly the reporter for clarification and apply the ~"info needed" label (don't forget to remove this when the reporter responds).

 1. Set the **weight** field appropriately for the issue's severity.
 Recall that GHC uses a 10-point weight scale: